Knowledgeable Miami Attorneys Manage Real Estate Division in Florida Divorce

 Contact our Miami divorce lawyers for answers about real estate distribution

-If you are a property owner going through a divorce, Rafool, LLC can help to protect your rights to various real estate holdings, especially your family home.
+If you are a property owner going through a divorce, Rafool, PLLC can help to protect your rights to various real estate holdings, especially your family home.
 For immediate assistance, call us at (305) 567-9400 or contact our Miami office online to schedule an initial consultation.